itsee-birmingham/standalone_collation_editor/README.md

 - **class_name** *[string]* - The name of the exporter class to use
 - **function** *[string]* - The name of the exporter function to call to start the process.

 In addition to these keys an **options** key can be provided which should contain a JSON object.
-The contents of this object will be passed into the specified python function as keyword arguments.
+The contents of this object will be passed into the exporter constructor as keyword arguments.
 The example below shows all of the options supported by the default exporter provided with the collation editor code along with the default values.
 This object can contain any keys that are accepted as keyword arguments by the function and python class in the exporterSettings.
 If you want to pass options to the core function then you must also supply the three required keys above.
 In the example below the default exporter class details are used so can be copied into your code if needed.

 ```json
 "exporterSettings": {